 The following policies and procedures relate to records that are confidential, private or privileged.\ These records are created in the course of conducting business for the Diocese of Olympia.
-The offices of record for these records include (but are not limited to) the Bishop's Office, the Bishop Suffragan's Office, the Canon to the Ordinary, Faith Formation, Huston Camp & Conference Center, Refugee Resettlement Ministry, Evangelism and Planned Giving/Stewardship and the Treasurer's/Comptroller's Office.
+The offices of record for these records include (but are not limited to) the Bishop's Office, the Canon to the Ordinary, Faith Formation, Huston Camp & Conference Center, Operations, Refugee Resettlement Ministry, Stewardship and Development and Treasurer/Finance.
 These records are created with the presumption of privacy and to foster and support confidential relationships and communications.
 Therefore, access to these records is limited to specific, authorized users.
-In general, the Bishop or his delegate has the right to access any record created during the course of corporation business or on behalf of the Diocese.
+In general, the Bishop or his delegate has the right to access any record created during the course of corporation business or on behalf of the diocese.

 Further, the Chancellor and/or the diocesan insurance carrier may be granted access or have a legal right to access if warranted by the circumstances.
-The Archivist/Records Manager has access in so far as is necessary to carry out the duties of her/his position.
+The Archivist/Records Manager has access in so far as is necessary to carry out the duties of the position.
 In certain situations, a release form or waiver may be required.

-Access can mean many things and is determined by the circumstances.
-In most cases, access simply means the reporting of data or information contained in the file.
+Access can mean many things and is determined by circumstances.
+In most cases, access means the reporting of data or information contained in the file.
 In other cases, access indicates the need for copies of documents contained in the file and in still other instances, access indicates permission to review the contents of the file.
 Signed release forms are used when necessary.
 The Bishop or his delegate (generally the Chancellor or the head of the Office of Record concerned) determines the need for access and the type of access to be granted.

-The fact that the Diocese has a fiduciary\ responsibility to protect confidential records created with a presumption of privacy is substantiated by canon and civil law.
-Title III, Canon 4 of the Canons for the Government of the Protestant Episcopal Church (2000) requires "proper regard for confidentiality" in relation to medical, psychological and psychiatric reports on postulants; Title III, Canon 15, Section 8(a) of the Canons for the Government of the Protestant Episcopal Church (2003) says that "Statements made during the course of proceedings under this Canon (Of the Dissolution of the Pastoral Relation) are not discoverable nor admissible in any proceedings under Title IV provided that this does not require the exclusion of evidence in any proceeding under the Canons which is otherwise discoverable and admissible."
-Title IV (Ecclesiastical Discipline) Canon 3 (Of Presentments) Section 13 (2003) states that "...the Church Attorney shall render a confidential Report to the Diocesan Review Committee of the findings of that investigation....The Report of the Church Attorney shall be confidential for all purposes as between the Church Attorney and the Diocesan Review Committee.
-Provided, however, the Diocesan Review Committee shall share the report of the Church Attorney with the Bishop of the Diocese."
-Title IV, Canon 3, Section 38 (2003).
-"Prior to the issuance of a Presentment or the determination not to issue a Presentment the matter shall be confidential, except as may be determined to be pastorally appropriate by the Presiding Bishop."
-Title IV, Canon 14, Section 26 (2003).
-"No privileged communication shall be required to be disclosed.
-Further, the secrecy of a confession is morally absolute for the confessor, and must under no circumstances be broken."
+The fact that the diocese has a fiduciary\ responsibility to protect confidential records created with a presumption of privacy is substantiated by canon and civil law.
+Title III, Canon 4 of the Canons for the Government of the Protestant Episcopal Church (2000) requires "proper regard for confidentiality" in relation to medical, psychological and psychiatric reports on postulants; Title III, Canon 9, Section 13(g-1) of the Canons for the Government of the Protestant Episcopal Church (2009) says that "Statements made during the course of proceedings under this Canon (Of the Dissolution of the Pastoral Relation) are not discoverable nor admissible in any proceedings under Title IV provided that this does not require the exclusion of evidence in any proceeding under the Canons which is otherwise discoverable and admissible."
+Title IV (Ecclesiastical Discipline) Canon 19 (Of General Provisions) Section 26 (2009) states that "Whenever in this Title it is provided that any communication, deliberation, investigation or proceeding shall be confidential, no person having knowledge or possession of confidential information derived from any such communication, deliberation, investigation or proceeding shall disclose the same except as provided in this Title, in any Accord or Order, or as required by any applicable law."
+Title IV (Ecclesiastical Discipline) Canon 19 (Of General Provisions) Section 27 (2009) "Privileged Communication shall not be disclosed, nor shall any negative inference be drawn respecting the claim of the privilege, unless the privilege is waived by the person to who the privilege belongs....Notwithstanding any provision of this section to the contrary, no waiver by a penitent of the privilege which attaches to Reconciliation of a Penitent shall work to require any confessor to divulge anything pertaining to any such communications or disclosures, the secrecy of the confession being morally absolute as provided in the Book of Common Prayer."